-Records of all source tests shall be maintained for a period of two years (five years for Title V facilities) and shall be made available to District personnel upon request.
+Records of all source tests shall be made available to District personnel upon request.
 Emissions determined to exceed any limits established by this rule through the use of any of the above-referenced test methods shall constitute a violation of this rule.

-- (5) For any owner or operator who chooses the pounds of per million Btu of heat input compliance option of paragraph (c)(1), (c)(2), or (c)(4) for natural gas fired units, NOx emissions in pounds per million Btu of heat input shall be calculated using the procedures in 40 CFR Part 60, Appendix A, Method 19, Sections 2 and 3 and CO emissions in pounds per million Btu of heat input shall be calculated according to the Protocol for the Periodic Monitoring of Nitrogen Oxides, Carbon Monoxide, and Oxygen from Units Subject to South Coast Air Quality Management District Rules 1146 and 1146.1. - (6) Compliance determination with the NOx emission requirements specified in paragraph (d)(4) shall be conducted once every five years. - (7) Any owner or operator of units subject to this rule shall perform diagnostic emission checks of NOx emissions with a portable NOx, CO and oxygen analyzer according to the Protocol for the Periodic Monitoring of Nitrogen Oxides, Carbon Monoxide, and Oxygen from Units Subject to South Coast Air Quality Management District Rules 1146 and 1146.1 according to the following schedule:
+- (5) For any operator who chooses the pound per million Btu of heat input compliance option of paragraph (c)(1), (c)(2), (c)(3), or (c)(4), NOx emissions in pounds per million Btu of heat input shall be calculated using procedures in 40 CFR Part 60, Appendix A, Method 19, Sections 2 and 3 and CO emissions in pounds per million Btu of heat input shall be calculated according to the Protocol for the Periodic Monitoring of Nitrogen Oxides, Carbon Monoxide, and Oxygen from Units Subject to South Coast Air Quality Management District Rules 1146 and 1146.1. - (6) Compliance determination with the NOx emission requirements in paragraph (d)(4) shall be conducted once: - (A) every three years for units with a rated heat input greater than or equal to 10 million Btu per hour, except for units subject to paragraph (c)(6). - (B) every five years for units with a rated heat input less than 10 million Btu per hour down to and including 5 million Btu per hour. - (7) Provided the emissions test is conducted within the same calendar year as the test required in paragraph (d)(6), an owner or operator may use the following emissions tests to comply with paragraph (d)(6): - (A) Periodic monitoring or testing of a unit as required in a Title V permit pursuant to Regulation XXX, or - (B) Relative accuracy testing for continuous emissions monitoring verification pursuant to Rule 218.1 or 40 CFR part 60 Appendix B Specification 2. - (8) Except for units subject to paragraph (c)(6), Any any owner or operator of units subject to this rule shall perform diagnostic emission checks of NOx emissions with a portable NOx, CO and oxygen analyzer according to the Protocol for the Periodic Monitoring of Nitrogen Oxides, Carbon Monoxide, and Oxygen from Units Subject to South Coast Air Quality

+Management District Rules 1146 and 1146.1 according to the following schedule: